socure-inc/socure-sigmadevice-sdk-android/README.md

 ## What's new in version 4.3.0

+- Improved the stability and reliability of the SDK.
 - Added support for the TCP Analyzer.
 - Fixed `InitializeSDK()` callbacks when called multiple times.